I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.

 I only knew that it was in a gully after we had passed Lake Eiríksvatn, from where the river Fitjaá originates.

-We opened one gate on the way and I held it open for a passing car, the first car we had met on this less travelled road.
+We opened one gate on the way, and I held it open for a passing car, the first car we had met on this less-travelled road.
 The Icelandic couple in the car told us that they had seen a waterfall in the gully some distance from the road.

 Standing by Hvítserkur waterfall

-Finally, we spotted Hvítserkur from the road - way down in the Hvítserksgljúfur gully.
-We left the car by the road and it took us some 10-15 minutes to walk the 0.53 km to reach the gully - downwards so it was easy - tussocks though and some swamp on the way.
+We left the car by the road, and it took us about 10-15 minutes to walk the 0.53 km down to the gully, so it was easy, with tussocks, though, and some swamp on the way.

 And the desire to finally see Hvítserkur made me half-run down the hill :)